Spencer M. Clark: Bureau of Engraving and Printing

-Fractional Faux Pas
+Fractional faux pas

 In 1864, Congress authorized the issuance of a series of fractional currency notes in denominations of 3, 5, 10, 15, 25 and 50 cents, with Clark’s office being given responsibility for production of the notes.

 A controversy ensued when it was discovered that Clark's image had been put on the 5-cent note.
 There are different historical accounts of how this occurred.

 In one, the 5-cent note was supposed to bear a portrait of "Clark," as in explorer William Clark of Lewis and Clark fame.
 But because no one had distinctly specified exactly which Clark, the currency superintendent took it upon himself to put his own portrait on the bills.

 In another version, Clark ordered that the portrait of Francis E. Spinner, treasurer of the United States, be placed on the 50-cent note without consulting him.
 Spinner was pleased with it, and as he had authority to select portraits on new notes, approved it.
 Other designs were selected at random and when it came to issuing the 5-cent note, Spinner was asked whose portrait was to be selected.